SH7P42 - Public Health Dissertation (2018/19)

 |Total study hours||600|

-1. Integrate the skills and knowledge-base underpinning the core modules on the Public Health course and focus these on a specific public health research question
+• Integrate the skills and knowledge underpinning the core modules on the Public Health course and focus these on a specific public health research question

-3. Develop the student's competence to produce evidence in relation to an argued case using appropriate research methods
+• Develop competence in producing evidence in relation to an argued case using appropriate research methods

-4. Test the student’s ability to plan, organise and write a sustained piece of work.
+• Test ability to plan, organise and write a sustained piece of work

-5. Provide an opportunity for autonomy and critical reflection on a public health research topic / question and self-reflection of learning
+• Provide an opportunity for autonomy and critical reflection on a public health research topic / question, and self-reflection of learning

-6. Apply analytical and evaluation skills and knowledge in order to generate results and draw relevant conclusions regarding the outcomes of a research project.
+• Apply analytical and evaluation skills and knowledge to generate results and draw relevant conclusions regarding the outcomes of a research project

-7. Provide skills for drawing recommendations from evidence, theory, knowledge and research results and apply them within the context of initiating, leading and managing change or improvement.
+• Provide skills for drawing recommendations from evidence, with application within the context of public health

 2. Select, synthesise and apply appropriate social science theories, methodologies, techniques and ethical principles to inform their own inquiry

 3. Demonstrate sound knowledge and understanding of the various factors influencing population health outcomes, healthcare systems and services and their contexts